Sachin-840480/portfo/README.md

 # portfo
-This is a Basic Portfolio Website using Flask Framework.
+This is a Basic Trial Portfolio Website using Flask Framework, which is deployed at "https://sachin840480.pythonanywhere.com/".

+The Web Design is made with a template, the backend is done by me.